mille-s/Text_Structuring/README.md

 ## ipynb files

+### WebNLG_TextStructuring.ipynb
+Code to enrich (in particular with class information) and convert the WebNLG data to the CoNLL-U or CoNLL-09 format.
+CoNLL-U is used as training data for MaltParser (see below).

+### Parsers_training.ipynb
+Code for training, running and evaluating intrinsically MaltParser (LAS), and converting the output to the format needed for Castro's text structuring evaluation (see below).

+### MaltOptimizer.ipynb
+Code for running MaltOptimizer and finding optimal settings for MaltParser.

 ### Thiago_Pipeline_Eal.ipynb
 Code adapted from Castro et al's evaluation code.
-It replicates exactly their results, and allows for evaluating the modules created for the present experiments.
+It replicates exactly their results, and allows for evaluating the text structuring modules created for the present experiments.

 ## code
 - conll2castro.py: to convert parser outputs to the format used in Castro et al's evaluation.